sudeepsalgia/ImageProcessing/README.md

 # ImageProcessing

-This is a compilation of all the image processing projects and assignments for my reference.
+This is a compilation of image processing projects and assignments for my reference.